litterat/litterat/litterat-theory.md

   * field: A component of a record where the entry is identified using a name and order is not enforced.
   * element: A component of a sequence or tuple where the entry is identified using an index.

-I'm going to use the following notation to define a record. this is not intended to be a syntax that will be used in a schema and is intended to used to explroe syntax.
+I'm going to use the following notation to define a record. this is not intended to be a syntax that will be used in a schema and is intended to used to explore concepts.
 A record includes a list of types and names.

     circle: record( integer x, integer y, integer radius );